European Union Agency for Railways

 The European Union Agency for Railways (ERA) is an agency of the European Union (EU) that sets mandatory requirements for European railways and manufacturers in the form of Technical Specifications for Interoperability (TSI), which apply to the Trans-European Rail system.
-The ERA publishes a document summarising the status of the TSIs.
+It is located in Valenciennes and Lille (Nord, Hauts-de-France, France).The ERA publishes a document summarising the status of the TSIs.
 The ERA sets common safety targets, common safety methods (CSM) following the directive 2015/1136/EC and common safety indicators, following Directive 2004/49/EC and amendments.
 The ERA also hosts a number of databases, among which a register of remaining, applicable national rules.
 One of its primary duties is the development and implementation of the European Rail Traffic Management System (ERTMS).

 History

 Prior to the establishment of the agency, the railway networks of each individual member state within the European Union had been unique and typically employing high levels of bespoke, self-developed working practices, rolling stock, and infrastructure; the requirements pertaining to safety, operations, signalling, and most elements were defined by each member state, resulting in substantial differences in various systems and thereby hundreds of factors for incompatibilities that deterred or outright prevented cross-border operations.
 Limitations to loading gauges, differing signaling apparatus, incompatible power systems, and often arbitrary standards cumulatively acted against the competitiveness of European railway operations, particularly in comparison to the relatively lower barriers present in the competing road transport sector.
 European officials came to recognise the need for pan-national action to address the lack of railway interoperability; this resolve would solidify in the adoption of the Directive 96/48/EC (Trans-European high-speed rail network), which pertains to the interoperability of the trans-European high-speed rail network.